Cave Bear Cub Skull Replica

 Description

-Cave bear cub skull replica measures 8.3″ x 5.5″ x 4.1″.
-Cave bear cub skull is museum-quality polyurethane resin cast.
-2-part skull (separate cranium and jaw).
+Cave bear cub skull replica measures 8.3 x 5.5 x 4.1 inches.
+The Ursus spelaeus skull is a museum-quality polyurethane resin cast.
+2-part skull (separate cranium and mandible).
+1:1 scale.
 Made in USA.

 The cave bear had a very broad, domed skull with a steep forehead.
 Its stout body had long thighs, massive shins and in-turning feet, making it similar in skeletal structure to the brown bear.